 A private cloud contact center solution features all the benefits of on-premise and public cloud solutions without any risks.
 That means that with the private cloud, contact centers get to enjoy

 - Full or almost complete control over software, features, etc.

 - Server(s) dedicated only to their business

 - Access to specialized IT support

 - Low or no upfront costs

 - Upgrades and licenses included in the monthly fee

 - Minimal security risk

-The private cloud, with its dedicated servers, provides contact center managers more customization and control with a cloud-powered infrastructure that has an on-premise feel.
-This hybrid model can be the happy medium for contact center executives who were once hesitant to make the switch to the cloud due to on premise’s security and customization but understood the cost benefit of using the latest cloud technology and infrastructure.
-With this, the private cloud does away with the one-size-fits-most cloud model and replaces with it one fit perfectly for your business.
+The private cloud, with its dedicated servers, provides contact center managers with more customization and control with a cloud-powered infrastructure that has an on-premise feel.
+This hybrid model can be the happy medium for contact center executives who were hesitant to switch to the cloud due to the premise’s security and customization but understood the cost-benefit of using the latest cloud technology and infrastructure.
+With this, the private cloud does away with the one-size-fits-most cloud model and replaces one that fits perfectly for your business.

-That means that not only can managers buy what is wanted and needed for on premise at any given time, they can also pick and choose what contact center software(s) they want to use on a server that is dedicated to them rather than shared with other companies.
-Now contact centers can easily scale up or down without the worry of changing, adding or removing licenses, software, etc. This pay per use model is the recommended choice for any contact center due to its cost savings, IT support, customization and low risk.
+That means that not only can managers buy what is wanted and needed on-premise at any given time, but they can also pick and choose what contact center software(s) they want to use on a server that is dedicated to them rather than shared with other companies.
+Now contact centers can easily scale up or down without the worry of changing, adding, or removing licenses, software, etc. This pay-per-use model is the recommended choice for any contact center due to its cost savings, IT support, customization, and low risk.